nickaxgit/gofu/readme.md

-Dashcam type functionality - but with a fully '3D' movie Playback mission higlights (or lowlights) from multiple angles on RTB
+Dashcam type functionality - but with a fully '3D' movie Playback mission higlights (or lowlights) from multiple angles on RTB dashcam records a continuous loop (1 minute) of all mass positions playback will require the game metadata (landSize,things, asset meshes), but you can move to any camera/position during blackback and land will be re-rendered for your camera Firemesh contents will also need to be encoded per fire growth interval Recording absolutes rather than deltas simplifies rewind and file sizes should be tiny anyway (the client actuall only needs the three key masses per thing)